-We will use Piazza for out-of-class discussions.
-A link is provided on the course homepage.
-Students are welcome and encouraged to post questions and are requested to help answering other students' questions.
-There are three requirements for all posts to the message board.
+We will use a shared Piazza platform with the on-campus sections to facilitate out-of-class discussions.
+A link to the Piazza page is available on the course homepage.
+Students are encouraged to post questions and support one another by responding to peers' queries.